diegotrrs/myblog/content/post/when-to-repeat-yourself.md

 * DRY is about duplication of knowledge, not duplication of code.
 * Duplication is far cheaper than the wrong abstraction.
 * Be careful about introducing wrong abstractions.
 If necessary, re-introduce duplication to remove wrong abstractions.
-* Before removing any duplication take in count the context and the __What-When-Who__: what is changing, when needs to be done and who's making it (your expertise).
+* Before removing any duplication take in count the context and the __What-When-Who__: what is changing, when it needs to be done and who's making it the change (your expertise).
 * DRY, as any other principles, are tools to guide you, not rules.